heapwolf/level-sql/README.md

 # TODO
-This is a work in progress, and I don't plan to give it a ton of attention, if you like this idea, ping me and I will add you as a contributor.
+This is a work in progress, and I don't plan to give it a ton of attention, if you like this idea ping me and I will add you as a contributor.